jakesgordon/javascript-state-machine/README.md

  * fsm.can(e)    - return true if event `e` can be fired in the current state
  * fsm.cannot(e) - return true if event `e` cannot be fired in the current state

->> _NOTE: If an event should be allowed from multiple states, simply provide an array of state names in the event's `from` argument._

 Hooks
 =====